 Imagine how social security was first administered.
 Now imagine how the Affordable Care Act could look in 75 years.

 The Current: Obamacare Navigators, In The Kitchen at Datz Dough, Ducks Unlimited, Donate $1 at Burger King to Benefit Military Families, Junior League Holiday Gift Market

-Did you miss this past weekend’s edition of The Current?
+Did you miss this past weekend’s edition (October 27th) of CBS Tampa Bay’s The Current?
 No problem!
-Click the audio player below to catch the first and second half-hour programs featuring: Dan Fitzpatrick, CEO of […]
+Click the audio players above to catch the first and second half-hour programs featuring: Dan Fitzpatrick, CEO of […]

 In an effort to get people signed up for Obamacare across the country, more than 50 faith-driven events took place this past weekend as part of “Health Care in the Pulpit.”